Rafen Plus Tablets

 - Tell all of the doctors, dentists and pharmacists that are treating you that you are taking RAFEN PLUS tablets.

 - If you are going to have surgery, tell your doctor you are taking RAFEN PLUS tablets.

 - Talk to your doctor or pharmacist if your symptoms do not improve.

 - Do not give RAFEN PLUS tablets to anyone else, even if they have the same condition as you

 - Do not use RAFEN PLUS tablets to treat any other complaints

 - Do not take RAFEN PLUS tablets with any other product containing ibuprofen and/or codeine or other opioid unless your doctor tells you

-- Do not take for more than a few days at a time unless your doctor tells you to.
+- Do not take for more than 3 days at a time unless your doctor tells you to.
 Do not exceed the recommended dose.
 Excessive use of ibuprofen can be harmful and increase the risk of heart attack, stroke or liver damage.

 Things to be careful of